Srpska: The Struggle for Freedom: Release

 A campaigner against the film told Al-Jazeera that six days of screenings had been cancelled in 19 European cities.
 Cancellations included Salzburg, Offenbach am Main, Stuttgart, Düsseldorf, Dortmund, Klagenfurt, Brussels and Antwerp.
-However, according to Malagurski Cinema and other sources, as of February 6, 2023, the film had been screened in Lucerne, Zurich, Uster, Bern, Stuttgart, Vienna, Višegrad, St. Gallen, Dortmund, Rotterdam, Antwerpen, Frankfurt, and Stockholm, as well as locations in Serbia and Republika Srbska.
+However, according to Malagurski Cinema and other sources, as of February 6, 2023, the film had been screened in Lucerne, Zurich, Uster, Bern, Stuttgart, Vienna, Višegrad, St. Gallen, Dortmund, Rotterdam, Antwerpen, Frankfurt, and Stockholm, as well as locations in Serbia and Republika Srpska.